Jehoshaphat-Obol/APCAFS/README.md

 * If you encounter any issues with large files not downloading, double-check that Git LFS is properly installed and initialized.
 * If you are behind a proxy, make sure git lfs is configured to use the proxy.

+### Intergration with X

+To run the code, use `pip install “twikit==1.7.6”` to install the _twikit_ package.
+The latest update of _twikit_ deprecated the synchronous method which is used in the code.

+Check out the supplementary YouTube tutorial: https://youtu.be/6D6fVyFQD5A

 ### Dataset
 [MBTI (Myers–Briggs Type Indicator) dataset](https://www.kaggle.com/datasets/datasnaek/mbti-type)